RaviTambade/TFLdotNET/oo.md

   - Provides code reusability and extensibility.
   - Inheritance is a property of class hierarchy whereby each derived class inherits attributes and methods of its base class.

-Every Manager is Employee.
-Every Wage Employee is Employee.
+- Manager class  is extended class of an Employee class.
+- Employee class is bydefault extended from Object class.
+- Object Class is mother of all classes .NET.

 ```
+  //Base Class
   public class Employee
   {
     private double basic_sal;